Faculty Experts Directory

 Georgia Southern University’s faculty experts in Savannah, Statesboro and Hinesville have extensive knowledge on a variety of current topics.

-To add your name to the faculty expert database, contact the Communication Officer for your college.
+To add your name to the faculty expert database, contact the Communication Officer for your college (a GS login is required).

 To connect with a faculty expert for a story, contact Jennifer Wise, Director of Communications, at 912-478-2301.